venusjivani/mantl/docs/getting_started/index.rst

 Step 4: Deploy the software
 ---------------------------

    First, you will need to customize a playbook.
 A sample can be found at ``sample.yml`` in the root directory which you can copy to ``mantl.yml``.
 You can find more about customizing this at `playbooks`_.
 The main change you'll want to make is changing ``consul_acl_datacenter`` to your preferred ACL datacenter.
 If you only have one datacenter, you can remove this variable.

    Next, assuming you've placed the filled-out template at ``mantl.yml``:

     .. code-block:: shell

-        ansible-playbook -e @security.yml mantl.yml
+        ansible-playbook -i plugins/inventory/terraform.py -e @security.yml mantl.yml

     The deployment will probably take a while as all tasks are completed.